Fragrance Guide

 So, avoid aerosols as scent delivery systems whenever you can.
 If you read the Safety Data Sheet and it specifically shows Nitrogen is the propellant, it is less dangerous than other options.

-Combustion — AKA, burning candles, incense, palo santo, sage, etcetera — exposes you to smoke over minutes to hours, and is filled with fine particulate matter (PM 2.5), carbon monoxide, nitrogen dioxide, sulfur dioxide.
+Combustion — AKA, burning anything, including beeswax candles, paraffin candles, incense, even palo santo and sage — exposes you to smoke which is filled with fine particulate matter (PM 2.5), carbon monoxide, nitrogen dioxide, sulfur dioxide.
 Depending on whether or not the scent you’re burning is organic or synthetic, it also releases other gasses, VOCs, and phthalates into the air.

 PM 2.5 is related to heart and lung disease, cancer, and is increasingly associated with developing dementia.
 It is the primary reason wildfire smoke and outdoor air quality warnings are issued, and is best kept to a minimum inside your house.